LakshayMunjal-dev/FindMyProvider/README.md

 # FindMyProvider

-FindMyProvider is a React Native app built using Expo.
+FindMyProvider is a mobile app built with React Native (Expo).
 It allows users to search for healthcare providers based on specialty, ZIP code, credential and location using real CMS NPI Registry API data.

 ---

 ## 📱 Features

-- User authentication (Sign In / Sign Up UI)
+- Clean UI with Sign In / Sign Up screens
-- Conditional navigation based on login state
-- Bottom tab navigation for Search, Profile, and About
-- Profile screen with editable info and sign-out button
 - Search by Name or Specialty
-- ZIP code + Radius filtering
+- ZIP Code filtering (5-digit)
+- Filters by:
-- Gender & Language dropdown filters
+  - Gender (Male / Female)
-- Accepting new patients toggle
-- Real-time search results from CMS NPI Registry API
+  - Specialty (taxonomy dropdown)
+  - Entity Type (Individual / Organization)
+  - Number of Results (limit selector)
+- Results list with provider name, specialty, and city/state
-- Provider details screen with credential, NPI number, entity type, and status
+- Detailed provider view with credential, NPI number, address, phone, status
-- Input validation & error handling
+- Input validation and error handling
-- “No results” screen
+- “No results found” fallback screen
 - About screen with app + developer info

 ---